 If you know me, I am a huge proponent of grinding your spices as you need them for the most flavor, freshness and medicinal value.
 Unfortunately, cinnamon sticks are very hard to grind unless you use dry Vitamix or a comparable blender.
 I have not been successful with a coffee grinder.
 If you have more luck than me, go for it.
 But I personally do use whole cinnamon sticks for some foods (e.g. tea, cooking rice) and I do buy organic cinnamon powder for dishes where I need the powder.
 I do not want to have to bite into a little piece of not-so-fine cinnamon powder I myself attempted to grind.
 Sometimes I am just as happy not being perfect in the kitchen.

 Enjoy this delish and filling Perfect Steel Cut Oatmeal recipe!
 Looking for more recipes with functional nutrition benefits?
-Follow me on Pinterest!
+We have many more on the recipe blog here!

 LEAVE A COMMENT